GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   window.
 Default: 5 tries

 - `doc_auth_attempts_window_in_minutes` - The length of time to
-  consider when determining whether a user is rate-limited.
+  consider when determining whether a user is rate limited.
 Default: 6 hours.

 ### How to trigger